binipringle/torts/_texts/0-outline.md

 The alternative causation test provides that when the “but-for” test does not work, the actual cause element is satisfied as to each defendant where (1) there are two or more defendants, all of whom are before the court; (2) all defendants breached their duty of care; (3) injury was caused by only one of the defendants;  and (4) it was impossible to tell from the facts which defendant caused the injury.

+The burden shifts to the defendants to show that they were not the cause.
+If the defendants cannot do so, they will be jointly/severally liable.

 *In such cases, the “but for” analysis does not work; remember the shotguns in the field.*

+---

+## Loss of Chance

+This is a minority rule.
+The plaintiff must show that but for the medical malpractice, plaintiff would not have lost chance/died.

+---

+## Market Share Liability

+If the harm was caused by a generic product and the plaintiff cannot show which of a large group of negligent defendants was responsible for manufacturing the product that caused her harm, the plaintiff can bring a claim of negligence against those who might have caused her harm, and each defendant is responsible based on its share of the market.

+The burden shifts to the defendant to show that they could not have made the product that harmed the plaintiff (the defendant is severably liable).

+*Several liability – X had 10% of the relative market; X will pay 10% of plaintiff’s damages unless X can show it could not have made the product that harmed P.*

 ---